OUR PROMISE TO YOU:

 The main reason why both these things happen is because another email address on our database is being automatically redirected.

-The most common reason for this is that the recipient may be the current point-of-contact person for a publicly registered organisation such as a Cadet unit, a veteran’s organisation or other publicly listed entity.
+The most common reason for this is that the recipient may be the current (or sometimes even former) point-of-contact person for a publicly registered organisation such as a Cadet unit, a veteran’s organisation or other publicly listed entity.

-We do ‘harvest’ publicly listed email addresses from websites belonging to groups or organisations that we reasonably assume may have an interest in receiving our magazines – for example, an Army Cadet Unit.
+We do ‘harvest’ publicly listed email addresses from websites belonging to groups or organisations that we reasonably assume may have an interest in receiving our magazines, newsletters etc – for example, Defence Force Cadet units, RSL sub-branches, veterans’ charities and so on.

-Most such units have publicly listed points-of-contact email addresses – for example firstname.lastname@example.org – and because the actual person who holds this position may not attend the Cadet-unit’s office regularly, the official address has been redirected to his/her home address.
+Most such entities have publicly listed points-of-contact email addresses – for example firstname.lastname@example.org – and this official address has been redirected to the private or work email of the person who holds this position.

 In these cases, we are more than happy to oblige when we receive an ‘unsubscribe’ request, but we need to know what the original, redirected email address is or might be – or be given enough clues so that we can figure it out.